thetemplateblog/lunchmoney-transaction-generator/README.md

 ### Common Issues

 **"Invalid API Key"**
-- Double-check your API key from LunchMoney settings
+- Double-check your API key from Lunch Money settings
 - Ensure there are no extra spaces

 **"No checking account found"**
-- Make sure you have at least one cash/checking account in LunchMoney
+- Make sure you have at least one cash/checking account in Lunch Money
 - The tool looks for accounts with "checking" in the name

 **"Failed to create transactions"**